-When winter arrives, you might think that bicycling season is over.
-Don’t let the start of winter stop you from biking!
+Your bicycling season doesn’t have to end with the arrival of winter weather.
 Be fully prepared with these winter riding tips:

 The right kind of clothing is important

 Keep in mind: your extremities, like your hands, are the first parts of your body to get cold.
-Consider bringing a pair of gloves when you ride!
+Lined, windproof gloves designed for cycling really make a difference.

 Hydration is just as important during the cold months